 Brompton's stock hinge clamps are a triumphant exemplar of KISS.
 They are secure, strong and ... simple, never developing slop like those of some other folding bikes.
 Several people and companies have nevertheless developed improved versions, offering better function and looks.
 TPW's versions are the best we've seen yet.

 With the stock Brompton clamps, to fold you must back out the hinge clamps far enough for the flanges to clear, allowing the hinges to open.
 But at this point, the clamp plates are free to rotate 360 degrees, meaning they drift out of alignment with the flanges on the hinge.
 When unfolding the bike, you must manually align the plates again before tightening.
-Takes a fraction of a second, but shouldn't be necessary: by making the clamp plates asymmetrical, with one flange engagement face longer than the other, it's possible to open the hinges without the plates free to rotate out of alignment with the hinge flanges.
+By making the clamp plates asymmetrical, with one flange engagement face longer than the other, it's possible to open the hinges without the plates free to rotate out of alignment with the hinge flanges.

 Another improvement: Brompton's stock clamps can be backed out entirely for removal, which is nice if you need to surrender the bike to a baggage handler, who might not know to protect the clamps in their vulnerable position at the corners of the folded bike.
 Removing the clamps and pocketing avoids the danger.
 But the cost of this functionality is that every time you loosen the clamps, you tend to waste a few turns, unscrewing more than necessary.
 Upgrade assemblies thus include a stop nut on the main bolt body, to prevent backing out further than necessary to open the hinges.
 TPW's implementation of this feature is the most elegant we've seen, the stop being removable without tools when advisable to demount the clamps, and the first with low enough a profile to retain compatibility with the popular Brompton toolkit: the chunky stops of the others collide with the tool.

-Further refinement: a spring pushes the plates off the flanges, ending the need to intervene manually.
+Further refinement: a spring pushes the plates off the flanges, ending any need to intervene manually.
 TPW's have this also, using a titanium spring!
-And of course the whole thing uses ti instead of Brompton's steel, saving ...
+And of course the whole thing uses ti instead of steel, saving ...
 24 grams.
 Available in several pretty finishes.

 All together, these enhancements can shave a few seconds off every fold/unfold sequence.
 The world may be crashing down around us, but the important thing is that your clown bike can be SO dialed, you'll have more time to protest.

 A parked or folded Brompton rests on some small wheels.
-The stock wheels are just barely good enough to satisfy people who don't roll the bike around much in this state.
-Best that can be said of them is that they are light, and cheap enough not to incur pain upon upgrading to wheels that roll better.
-Brompton themselves offer an upgraded, larger diameter set of "EZ Wheels" that satisfy more people, but not all.
-Just as a two-niner is going to ruin a Brompton in an offroad race, when it comes to ease of rolling on poor surfaces, diameter is king.
+They roll, but not particularly well.
+Brompton offers an upgrade larger diameter set of "EZ Wheels" that satisfy more people, but not all.
+Just as a two-niner is going to outrun a Brompton in an offroad race, when it comes to ease of rolling on poor surfaces, diameter is king.
 TPW's largest Easy Wheels measure 3 inches in diameter, the largest we've seen, while remaining slim enough not to strike ankles.
 In aluminum and titanium instead of the stock plastic and steel, they do add a little weight, but they look awesome.

 Coming up in next post: How about a 9-speed Brompton that's lighter than a 6, with extended gear range at both ends?
 Ti Parts Workshop has it covered.